MCFpy/mcf/docs/source/user_guide/estimation.rst

         p_gates_smooth_no_evalu_points = 40
     )

 Instead of smoothing continuous heterogeneity variables, you can also discretize them and estimate GATE's for the resulting categories.
-This can be done by setting the parameter ``p_gates_smooth`` of the class :py:class:`~mcf_functions.ModifiedCausalForest` to False.
+This can be done by setting the parameter ``p_gates_smooth`` of the class :py:class:`~mcf_main.ModifiedCausalForest` to False.
 The maximum number of categories for discretizing continuous variables can be specified through the parameter ``p_max_cats_z_vars``.

 .. code-block:: python